homemade soy milk

 Straining the soybeans

 In another pot, place a fine mesh sieve over the pot.
 Then add the cheese cloth on top.
 Pour some of the soybean mixture onto the cheese cloth.
 Using the cheese cloth, squeeze the liquid out from the soybean mixture.
 Gather the ends together and hold them tightly with one hand.
-Then use the your other hand to carefully squeeze you the liquid.
+Then use the your other hand to carefully squeeze out the liquid.
 This process is very similar to making ricotta cheese.
 Don’t worry if some of the soybean pieces fall out of the cheesecloth.
 That’s what the sieve is for.
 Work in batches, so the soybeans don’t overwhelm the cheese cloth.
 Once you’ve squeezed out all the liquid, add another 1 1/2 cups of water to the soybean grounds.
 Stir and repeat the process from the previous step.

 Finishing the soy milk